hjbhu6/yvertx/core_manual_yeti.md

     println "Config is \(config)";

-The config returned is an struct which is generated from an underlying JSON object.
+The config returned is a struct which is generated from an underlying JSON object.
 You can use this struct to configure the verticle.
 Allowing verticles to be configured in a consistent way like this allows configuration to be easily passed to them irrespective of the language.